FranciscoMoretti/site/content/blog/syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra.md

 ---
+tag: Next.js, React
+alias:

+publish: true
+slug: syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra

 title: Syncing Files to a Public Folder in React or Next.js using Chokidar and fs-extra

-date: 2023-04-27
 description: Learn how to automatically sync files to the public folder in React or Next.js using Chokidar and fs-extra.
 This tutorial provides a step-by-step guide to set up a watch task that detects file changes and copies them to the public folder, ensuring that your website's assets are always up-to-date.
-slug: syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra
+date: 2023-04-27
+image:

 page_id: none

 ---

 # Syncing Files to the Public Folder in React or Next.js using Chokidar and fs-extra